albertopinardi/mongodb-bi-connector-docker/README.md

 ### Configuration

-To fine configure your MongoDB BI Connector container installation you can specify a configuration file using the CONFIGFILE_PATH to specify the full path where this file will be found or mounted.
+To fine configure your MongoDB BI Connector container installation you can specify a configuration file using the CONFIG_FILE_PATH to specify the full path where this file will be found or mounted.

 ## Some usage examples